 ||TOWN SERVICES > Taxes and Assessments

-House.
-An assessor can review your assessment in person and provide an
+An assessor will be available to review your assessment, answer any questions and provide an

-you still don't agree with the assessed value of your property, you may
+you still disagree with the assessed value of your property, you may

 Please forward completed forms to:

 Municipality of Jasper

 Jasper, AB T0E 1E0

 The Municipality of Jasper is recruiting members for the Intermunicipal Assessment Review Board.

 In collaboration with the Town of Hinton and the Town of Grande Cache, the Municipality of Jasper participates in the Intermunicipal Assessment Review Board to hear assessment appeals.